jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 **Civil penalties**

 ### 139A Late filing penalty for certain returns
-(1) This section applies to tax returns required to be furnished under sections 33, 41 to 44, and 79 (in this Part, annual tax returns), the annual ICA return required to be furnished under section 69(1) and (2)﻿(a) by an Australian ICA company that is not required to furnish a return of income for a tax year, the statement required to be provided under section 54B of this Act, and the employment income information required to be provided under sections 23E to 23J.
+(1) This section applies to tax returns required to be furnished under sections 33, 41 to 44, and 79 (in this Part, annual tax returns), the return required to be provided under section 78J, the annual ICA return required to be furnished under section 69(1) and (2)﻿(a) by an Australian ICA company that is not required to furnish a return of income for a tax year, the statement required to be provided under section 54B, and the employment income information required to be provided under sections 23E to 23J.
 (2) A taxpayer is liable to pay a late filing penalty if— (a) the taxpayer does not complete and provide on time—
     (i) an annual tax return:
+    (ib) a multinational top-up tax return:
     (ii) an annual ICA return required to be furnished under section 69(1) and (2)﻿(a):
     (iii)
     (iiib) a return required to be furnished under section 57B: